cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

     # OCOMPCHEM HANDLERS
     #-----------------------------------------
     # these options define any handler specific settings and would overwrite
-    # any pipeline and default settings
+    # any pipeline and global settings
     handlers:
         qc_log_to_qc_json:
             upload_settings: